ascott1/ethical-web-dev/web-apps-that-work-everywhere/03-responsive-design.md

 The process of responsive design can be broken down into four steps.

-1. Set the browser viewport to adapt to the screen size.
+1. Instruct the browser viewport to adapt to the screen size.
 2. Set flexible media elements that can adapt to the width of the container.
 3. Develop a [device agnostic](http://trentwalton.com/2014/03/10/device-agnostic/) baseline experience.
-4. Using CSS3 media queries, enhance the experience at a variety of screen sizes (often termed “break points”).
+4. Use CSS3 media queries to enhance the experience at a variety of screen sizes (often termed “break points”).

 Let’s tease this process apart by creating a very simple responsive page.